menu

 Bloomsburg, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the town.

-The population of Bloomsburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.69% of adults in Bloomsburg have a bachelor's degree or even advanced degree.
+The citizens of Bloomsburg are very well educated compared to the average community in the nation: 34.69% of adults in Bloomsburg have a bachelor's degree or even advanced degree.

 The per capita income in Bloomsburg in 2018 was $21,313, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $85,252 for a family of four.
 However, Bloomsburg contains both very wealthy and poor people as well.
 Bloomsburg also has one of the higher rates of people living in poverty in the nation, with 31.98% of its population below the federal poverty line.